kkherbert/project-3/README.md

 ## General Assembly Project 3
 My third development project was a comlex MERN Stack app built with my classmates <a href="https://github.com/ketka82uk" target="_blank" rel="noreferrer">Cathy</a>, <a href="https://github.com/jacobaston" target="_blank" rel="noreferrer">Jake</a>, and <a href="https://github.com/ollieaa" target="_blank" rel="noreferrer">Ollie</a>.

+*Clarification for my fellow American readers: my teammates were all British, and Loose End is a common British phrase that essentially means you don't really know what to do.*

 This app was deployed on Heroku and can be accessed <a href="https://loose-end.herokuapp.com/" target="_blank" rel="noreferrer">here</a>.
 While you can create your own account, feel free to use mine to access admin privileges
 * Email: katherine@katherine.com
 * Password: password123